Updated on November 7, 2023 by Julie McCool

 The South Lakes Village Center is close to the Audubon Pool parking and it offers several great places to stop for a meal or drink.
 We love Cafesano for fresh, delicious, and reasonably priced Mediterranean food.
 Favorites include the arugula pizza and chicken pesto panini, and they have a nice outside dining deck if the weather is good.

-The Glade Stream Valley hike is accessible year-round—shady in the summer and usable when dirt trails are muddy from rain or snowmelt—and offers a nice suburban escape with tasty dining nearby.
-Do you have a favorite suburban hike?
-Please share your suggestions in the comments below.
-Thanks and happy hiking!
+The Glade Stream Valley hike is accessible year-round.
+It's shady in the summer and usable when dirt trails are muddy from rain or snowmelt, and it offers a nice suburban escape with tasty dining nearby.
+Happy hiking!

 This article was published in 2016 and updated in 2019 and 2020.